castacks/VoxDet-AirLabFork/docs/demo_PSC/README.md

 # General info

-The general procedure and instructions are rather similar to [running demo locally with Docker](../demo_local_docker/README.md).
+The general procedure and instructions are rather similar to [running the demo locally with Docker](../demo_local_docker/README.md).
 With the difference that the Singularity image does not need augmentation (thus, the Singularity image does not need to add a new user).
 The user is encouraged to read the [instructions on using Docker](../demo_local_docker/README.md).

 # Preparae the VoxDet code